nikitavoloboev/data/video/video.md

 - [Superpeer](https://superpeer.com/) - Gives you the tools you need to have paid 1:1 video calls and livestreams with your audience and paid subscribers.
 - [Clappr](https://github.com/clappr/clappr) - Extensible media player for the web. ([Web](http://clappr.io/))
 - [minih264](https://github.com/lieff/minih264) - Minimalistic H264/SVC encoder single header library.
+- [Cast All The Things](https://github.com/skorokithakis/catt) - Allows you to send videos from many, many online sources to your Chromecast.